hongjai-rhee/public/giants/README.md

 ---

-### 🔭 Ashish Vaswani, et al. — Self Attention
+### 🔭 Ashish Vaswani, et al.

-**Contribution:** Transformer
+**Contribution:** **Transformer**

-In 2017, these eight researchers introduced the Transformer architecture in their landmark paper:

-**“Attention Is All You Need.”**
+In 2017, the eight researchers introduced the Transformer architecture in their landmark paper: *“Attention Is All You Need.”*

 The idea behind self-attention also inspired one of the most important questions explored in this book:

-> **How can a model decide what matters by looking at everything in relation to everything else?**
+> *How can a model decide what matters by looking at everything in relation to everything else?*

 ---